 Coral reefs are the most species-rich marine habitats, and also among the most threatened.
 Rapid global change has the potential to cause significant harm to these unique ecosystems and impact the local and global resources they provide.

-By studying MSc Tropical Marine Biology in our School of Life Sciences you will enjoy a unique training experience, designed to provide you with the specific tools to study and protect fragile marine systems.
+By studying MSc Tropical Marine Biology in our School of Life Sciences you enjoy a unique training experience designed to provide you with the specific tools to study and protect fragile marine systems.

-Our MSc Tropical Marine Biology course will introduce you to the unique resources found in tropical oceans through modules focusing on:
+Our MSc Tropical Marine Biology course introduces you to the unique resources found in tropical oceans through a range of modules.

-In addition to taught modules covering these topics and more, you will embark on an extensive research project under the supervision of an expert at the forefront of their field.
-You will have the freedom to choose the subject of your project, which can be conducted in field, within our new aquatic biology research facility, in a working academic research laboratory on campus or alongside one of our research partners across the globe.
-The project is your chance to develop the specific experience that you will need to go into employment generating ecological survey data, prospecting for pharmaceuticals, practising data analytics, GIS mapping or directing environmental policy.
+In addition to taught modules covering these topics and more, you embark on an extensive research project under the supervision of an expert at the forefront of their field.
+You will have the freedom to choose the subject of your project, which can be conducted in-field, within our new aquatic biology research facility, in a working academic research laboratory on campus, or alongside one of our research partners across the globe.
+This is your chance to develop the specific experience that you need to go into employment, whether that is to generate ecological survey data, prospect for pharmaceuticals, practise data analytics, GIS mapping, or direct environmental policy.

 Visit our MSc Marine Science and Sustainable Development course page for information about our other marine postgraduate degree.